 I'm the Personal Trainer Who Doesn't Like the Gym

-I would internally be annoyed at not only the personal trainers but also the groups of gym users, typically young men, who were over-dominating certain parts of the gym for long periods of time, not sharing the equipment.
+I would internally be annoyed at not only the personal trainers but also the groups of gym users, typically young men, who were dominating certain parts of the gym for long periods of time, not sharing the equipment.

 Not only as a personal trainer did this irk me, but as a regular gym user too.
 I found this wolf pack mentality very off-putting, annoying, selfish and frustrating.
 Over time a slight repulsion for gym spaces has internalised itself.